flectra-hq/flectra/doc/reference/testing.rst

 .. important::

     Tests will be executed only in the installed or updated modules.
-So modules have to be selected with the :option:`-u <odoo-bin -u>` or :option:`-i <odoo-bin -i>` switches.
+So modules have to be selected with the :option:`-u <flectra-bin -u>` or :option:`-i <flectra-bin -i>` switches.
 For simplicity, those switches are not specified in the examples below.

 Run only the tests from the sale module:

 .. code-block:: console

-    $ odoo-bin --test-enable --test-tags sale
+    $ flectra-bin --test-enable --test-tags sale

 Run the tests from the sale module but not the ones tagged as slow:

 .. code-block:: console

-    $ odoo-bin --test-enable --test-tags 'sale,-slow'
+    $ flectra-bin --test-enable --test-tags 'sale,-slow'

 Run only the tests from stock or tagged as slow:

 .. code-block:: console

-    $ odoo-bin --test-enable --test-tags '-standard, slow, stock'
+    $ flectra-bin --test-enable --test-tags '-standard, slow, stock'

 .. note:: ``-standard`` is implicit (not required), and present for clarity